Keiji Nishitani: Existentialism

 Nishitani sees the existentialist philosophy of Nietzsche, Heidegger and Sartre as a way to achieve a type of Śūnyatā-awareness through the awareness of existential despair.
 The existential despair can break the perception of everyday life (The Field of Consciousness) by asking the reason for existence and opening up the Field of Nihility.

 In works such as Religion and Nothingness, Nishitani focuses on the Buddhist term Śūnyatā (Emptiness/Nothingness) and its relation to Western nihilism.
 To contrast with the Western idea of nihility as the absence of meaning Nishitani's Śūnyatā relates to the acceptance of Anātman (No-Self), one of the three Right Understandings in the Noble Eightfold Path and the rejection of the ego in order to recognize the Pratītyasamutpāda, to be one with everything.
 Stating: "All things that are in the world are linked together, one way or the other.
 Not a single thing comes into being without some relationship to every other thing."
 Furthermore, he elaborates that Śūnyatā takes place in double negation, the first negation happening through nihility that needs to be negated again to achieve a "transcendence-through-negation-of-all-being."
 Another definition Nishitani provides for Śūnyatā is: "True emptiness (Śūnyatā) is nothing less than what reaches awareness in all of us as our own absolute self-nature."
-This self-nature is the disentaglement from self-attachment and in turn allows for the achievement of the insight of non-ego.
+This self-nature is the disentanglement from self-attachment and in turn allows for the achievement of the insight of non-ego.

 However, Nishitani always wrote and understood himself as a philosopher akin in spirit to Nishida insofar as the teacher—always bent upon fundamental problems of ordinary life—sought to revive a path of life walked already by ancient predecessors, most notably in the Zen tradition.
 Nor can Heisig's reading of Nishitani as "existentialist" convince in the face of Nishitani's critique of existentialism—a critique that walked, in its essential orientation, in the footsteps of Nishida's An Inquiry into the Good (Zen no Kenkyū).